Who is the Chief Coroner?

 The appointment of the Chief Coroner is made by the Lord Chief Justice in consultation with the Lord Chancellor.
 On 18 August 2016 the Lord Chief Justice, after consultation with the Lord Chancellor appointed His Honour Judge Mark Lucraft QC as the next Chief Coroner of England and Wales.

 Judge Mark Lucraft was called to the Bar in 1984 and in practice at the Bar until his appointment to the Circuit Bench in July 2012.
 He was appointed a Recorder in 2003.
-He currently sits as a judge on criminal matters at the Central Criminal Court (Old Bailey) as well as undertaking his work as Chief Coroner.
+He was authorised to sit as a Deputy High Court Judge under Section 9(1) on 22 November 2016, and appointed a Senior Circuit Judge at the Central Criminal Court (Old Bailey) on 7 February 2017 sitting on criminal matters as well as undertaking his work as Chief Coroner.

 For more information read Frequently Asked Questions about the Chief Coroner and the Coroner Service